 Apart from your profiles and channels, if you have relevant Facebook Groups, email lists, or a website, you need to include statistic screenshots from them as well.
 Share as much data as you can.
 Also, if you think some of the data needs further explanation feel free to include that too (ex. if you have an engagement rate higher than the average engagement rates for accounts your size, you can educate brands by highlighting the facts).

-5 Examples of Influencer Media Kits
+Influencer Media Kits Examples

 The sections and tactics mentioned above are surely a must-have when creating an influencer media kit that will put your name on the map.
 Yet, media kits can’t be the same for everyone.

 You need to create a media kit that will show your work in the best way.
 That means, instead of focusing on the rules only, you need to focus on what showcases your work the best way.

 For some, it will be 2 simple pages influencer media kit, yet someone will have more than 10 pages long media kit.
 Both options will work great for different influencers.
 You can get inspired by the following 5 great different influencer media kit examples that prove there are a variety of media kit options that will work great.

 How to Design an Influencer Media Kit

 The first example is a very detailed and aesthetic media kit with 12 pages.
 The media kit provides details about the work, statistics as well as visual examples of the work.
 This is a perfect example that you don’t need to limit yourself on how long a media kit should be, as long as the pieces of information it gives are useful.